In certain circumstances, property owners can replace the principal certifier of a development.

-There are two options to replace a principal certifying authority:
+There are two options to replace a principal certifier:

-The new PCA then notifies the council and the existing PCA, using the <notice of new PCA form>.
-You can only appoint the replacement PCA once notice is given to the council (and the consent authority where this is not the council).
+You can only appoint the replacement principal certifier once notice is given to the council (and the consent authority where this isn't the council).

 Replacing a swimming pool certifier

-- Appointing a new certifier will not ‘undo’ the actions of the first certifier.
-If a notice of non-compliance has already been issued, the certifier who issued it is obliged to send the notice to the council if a certificate of compliance is not issued within six weeks.
-This applies even if the certifier has subsequently been replaced.
+- If a notice of non-compliance has already been issued, the certifier who issued it is required to send the notice to the council if you don’t obtain a certificate of compliance within six weeks.

-- The law does not require the first certifier to provide records about your pool to the new certifier.
-However, certifiers must record each inspection on the Swimming Pool Register, and these results will be available to the new certifier.
+- The law doesn't require the first certifier to provide records about your pool to the new certifier.
+Certifiers must record each inspection on the Swimming Pool Register.
+These results will be available to the new certifier.

 To find a swimming pool certifier, visit the Swimming Pool Register.